 - Participate in all AMA delegation activities as directed by the chair of the AAFP AMA delegation.

-- Attend the National Conference during the two years following appointment.
+- Attend the National Conference and provide written and oral reports during the two years following appointment.

 - A member of the AMA as well as a member of the AAFP at the time of appointment and for the duration of the two year term.